khayru/credit_risk_classification/README.md

 1- according to the machine learning model, I got the results 2- The accuracy score for this model is -------

-3-and the precision score for this model is # Print the classification report for the model logistic_classreport = classification_report(y_test, prediction_testing) print(logistic_classreport)
+* The precision score for this model is
+*   the classification report for the model logistic_classreport = classification_report(y_test, prediction_testing)
+print(logistic_classreport)
               precision    recall  f1-score   support